matthew-andrews/mattandre.ws/source/_posts/the-best-task-management-app.md

 ---
-title: The best task management app: Email
+title: 'Email: the best task management app'
 date: 2020-05-22
+categories:
+- Technologies
 ---

 Inspired by the note on [hey.com](https://www.hey.com), I wrote up some notes how I use email.